Image by Samuel Velasco/Quanta Magazine

 For the theory of inflation to be fully confirmed, the scientists expect the remaining of the ripples or gravitational waves occurring at the time of the BB event, to induce subtle swirls in the polarization of the CMB.
 But even with the most sophisticated experiments and devices, this has not been measured.
-It could be that these swirls are just too faint to be detected, so the model is not entirely discarded, but the absence of this confirmation can open the route to many other competing theories, such as the oscillating universe theory, where the BB was actually a bounce occurring after a contracting period.
+It could be that these swirls are just to faint to be detected, so the model is not entirely discarded, but the absence of this confirmation can open the route to many other competing theories, such as the oscillating universe theory, where the BB was actually a bounce occurring after a long contracting period.

 Cosmologist Loeb and collaborators at Harvard have predicted an oscillatory pattern in the distribution of matter throughout the cosmos that, if detected, could distinguish between inflation and this oscillatory scenario.
-What happened right after the BB could gives us some hints on what happened before the BB, helping us elucidate the origin of the BB, which is a mystery by itself.
+What happened right after the BB could gives us some hints on what happened before de BB, helping us elucidate the origin of the BB, which is a mystery by itself.

 As Nassim Haramein explains, in principle there would be no reason why creation would not be cyclical instead of one event that eventually peters out.
 Furthermore, the mechanism most likely has to do with black hole information exchange across Event Horizons, since the universe obeys the condition of a black hole.
 From our model there are well defined Cycles and geometric nature to spacetime both at the universal scales and the quantum scale.